18 Apr Resigning? What to do when you’re offered a pay rise…

 But what if you decide to stay?

 By all means, if an employer can properly address the issues you’ve raised and you can see a brighter future then give it a try, but just remember it shouldn’t take resignation to get to that stage.
-But, be weary, the relationship is under scrutiny now, will you leave again in a few months?
+But, be wary, the relationship is under scrutiny now, will you leave again in a few months?
 Are you as dedicated to your employer as much as when you started?
 You’ll be back to square one rebuilding that trust and will no doubt slow down your progression prospects within the company, too.

 Some key takeaway points